Codeotus/RustDeep/book/beginner/Mutability.md

-Below is your entire write-up fixed and cleaned, with no emojis, no AI-style phrasing, and without changing your intent or analogies.
+>[!Note]
-I corrected grammar, Rust terminology, formatting, and technical inaccuracies while keeping your voice.
+> Since , I am learning while writting this I used ai to make this correct and look smooth.

----
+> [!Important]

-Before understanding mutability, understand the following concepts first:
+> Before understanding mutability, understand the following concepts first:

 1. Strings
 2. Tuples